Original post March 2019; Updated May 2022.

 Use Photo editing software.

-Photoshop, Adobe Illustrator and InDesign will all allow you to open the PDF and save as (or export) as PNG or JPG.
+Photoshop, Adobe Illustrator and InDesign will all allow you to open the PDF and save as (or export) as PNG or JPG, this results in the best end result.

 On a Mac

 I love this option, I have a Mac and it makes life easier.
-Open the PDF in previewer and then under the file menu choose export, then in the save box under Format choose PNG or JPG.
+Open the PDF in previewer and then under the file menu choose to export, then in the save box under Format choose PNG or JPG.
+It’s not crispy clean but it’s still better.

 I like, use and trust www.smallpdf.com for online options.
 Choose a PDF converter and follow the prompts.
 It’s really easy.
 And this is a great tool if you don’t have Adobe Acrobat Pro and need to edit PDFs, by adding pages, merging, e-signing etc.